neelamkoshiya/aws-sagemaker-labs/README.md

 ### Step 4:Go to IAM and select create a new IAM role, ensure the role has access to S3 buckets (FullS3access)
 ![Alt text](images/img4.png?raw=true "Notebook")

 In the popup, select any bucket.
+Click Create Role
 ![Alt text](images/img5.png?raw=true "Notebook")

+Click on create notebook.
 ![Alt text](images/img6.png?raw=true "Notebook")

 It will take some time to create the notebook.
 Note the change in the status